3mdeb/news-and-ideas/_posts/2019-03-XX-5-terms-every-hypervisor-developer-should-know.md

-If you think we can help in improving the security of your firmware or you are looking for someone who can boot your product by leveraging advanced features of used hardware platform, feel free to [boot a call with us](https://calendly.com/3mdeb/consulting-remote-meeting) or drop us email to `contact<at>3mdeb<dot>com`.
+If you think we can help in improving the security of your firmware or you are looking for someone who can boot your product by leveraging advanced features of used hardware platform, feel free to [book a call with us](https://calendly.com/3mdeb/consulting-remote-meeting) or drop us email to `contact<at>3mdeb<dot>com`.
 If you are interested in similar content feel free to [sing up to our newsletter](http://eepurl.com/gfoekD)